PHenegan/GameboyEmulator/README.md

 this list is really just a way for me to itemize the order in which I want to try to do everything.**
 - See the GitHub Issues page for more specific details on progress
--
-- There is a basic skeleton for the CPU registers, as well as the functions needed for memory access by the CPU.
-See the memory/mod.rs file.
+- There is a struct holding the Game Boy system internals.
+It can currently decode and execute CPU instructions from memory.
+However, there is currently no logic for updating a display buffer, nor is there logic for interrupts, sound, etc.
 - There is a trait for handling reads/writes to cartridge memory. *It is not necessarily finalized because I haven't added save support*
   - Implementations exist for unmapped cartridges, MBC1, MBC2, and MBC3 cartridges.